Listen to this show here!

 The message can only get out by sharing the truths behind closed doors that are otherwise hidden from the public.
 These hundreds of images and videos that we took that day cannot be denied.
 Compassion begins on our plate, and by opening our hearts and mind to the truth.

-Here’s a well-done 9 minute video created by Jordan Ross on what happened between the activists and the farm owners on the farm’s outside property.
+Here’s a 9 minute video documentary created by Jordan Ross on what happened between 15 activists and the farm owners on the farm’s outside property.